Nemocas/AbstractAlgebra.jl/docs/src/perm.md

 There are several methods to to construct permutations in AbstractAlgebra.jl.

-* The easiest way is to directly call to the `perm` (inner) constructor:
+* The easiest way is to directly call to the `Perm` (inner) constructor:

 ```@docs
-Generic.perm
+Generic.Perm
 ```

   Since the parent object can be reconstructed from the permutation itself, you can work with permutations without explicitly constructing the parent object.